Language preservation: Reasons for language endangerment or extinction

-Methods of Preservation
+Methods of preservation

 Schooling

 One way to preserve languages is to encourage younger generations to speak their native language as they grow, so that they will then teach their children the language as well.
 Introducing local native languages in schools would accelerate this process.
 However, school systems are experiencing a decline in incorporating foreign language, especially in the United States.
-According to the American Academy of Arts and Sciences, American students are first introduced to secondary-language-learning in either middle or high school, yet there has been a 17% decline in middle schools teaching secondary languages between 1996-2008.
+According to the American Academy of Arts and Sciences, American students are first introduced to secondary-language-learning in either middle or high school, yet there has been a 17% decline in middle schools teaching secondary languages between 1996 and 2008.
 Marty Abbott, the executive director of the American Council on the 7 Teaching of Foreign Languages, considers the decline and lack of foreign language curricula in American schools as a matter of a lack of confidence students exhibit when learning new languages.

 Global efforts have been made, as well, on including native local languages in public schools to foster cultural growth.
 Introduced in India from a recommendation by the University Education Commission, the three-language formula became a foundation for a balanced linguistic policy.
 When it was concocted, the three languages were English, Hindi, and a local tongue.
 Although this program failed in India due to lack of public fervor and government funding, it thrived in Kazakhstan, where their three languages are English, Kazakh, and Russian.
 English served as a 'world' language that was seen as a push for economic and business prowess on the international level, while Kazakh and Russian were seen as the glue to Kazakhstan's culture and nationality.